slawoe/react-exampleportfolio/README.md

+# Portfolio example in React

+This is a example portfolio project created with React.
+The implemented animations are done with framer-motion.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).